Please see below a list of grant and funding opportunities to assist your business, organisation or community group.

 DPTI – Boat Launching Facilities – Boat owners who would like improvements made to the facilities they regularly use should approach their local council, which has the expertise to prepare a detailed funding assistance application.
+Ongoing.

 Farm Hub – The Farm Hub was built by the National Farmers Federation as an online portal for information and resources for Farmers (both for business and individuals).
 Ongoing.